 • Plan accordingly.
 Many of the measures outlined below are most effective when introduced in advance.

-• Invest in Feliway or Pet Remedy diffusers or sprays, which release calming pheromones to help ease your cats' anxiety.
-Calming diffuser collars are also on the market.
+• Invest in Feliway or Pet Remedy diffusers or sprays, which release calming pheromones to help ease your cat's anxiety.

 • Maintain a normal routine - don't fuss over your cat too much, as you'll reinforce the feeling that something is wrong.